sandeeprenjith/dotfiles/README.md

 # My Personal Config files

-Documentation regarding each file is in the file itself This branch is specifically for legacy systems which dont have the most current versions of software
+Documentation regarding each file is in the file itself.

+This branch is specifically for legacy systems which dont have the most current versions of software